Outlines how we plan to achieve and maintain Good Environment Status (GES) in our seas.

 - using the Oslo Paris Convention (OSPAR) strategic network to support decisions and implementation

-The strategy is divided into three stages and is reviewed on a six yearly basis.
+The strategy is divided into three stages and we will review it on a six yearly basis.

 The four UK Administrations produced a programme of measures.
 It went to consultation, and was published in 2015.
 It contains Welsh specific elements for delivery within the six year cycle.
 It will be reviewed in 2021.